-The island of St. Thomas in the US Virgin Islands is a jewel embedded into the gorgeous canvas known as the Caribbean Sea.
-It’s a must-visit destination for anyone wishing to enjoy a slice of paradise.
+The island of St. Thomas in the U.S. Virgin Islands is a jewel embedded into the gorgeous canvas known as the Caribbean Sea.
+It’s a must-visit destination for anyone wishing to enjoy paradise.

 1. Brewers Bay

-To kick off our list of the best beaches for snorkeling, we’re going to take a closer look at Brewers Bay.
+To kick off our list of the best beaches for snorkeling, we will take a closer look at Brewers Bay.
 This beach is one of the most peaceful on the island.

-As you venture out from the beach into the crystal clear waters with your snorkel gear, you’ll find that the sand serves as your guide.
+As you venture out from the beach into the crystal clear waters with your snorkel gear, you’ll find that the sand is your guide.
 That’s why Brewer’s Bay is one of the better spots for tourists who are still new to snorkeling.

 Plunge your head under the water and prepare your snorkel gear.
-You’ll be greeted by an abundance of marine life.
-Sea turtles and tropical fish are plentiful in this area and they don’t mind you joining them in the water.
+An abundance of marine life greets you.
+Sea turtles and tropical fish are plentiful in this area, and they don’t mind you joining them in the water.

 2. Buck Island

-The wintery weather of December can be difficult to deal with.
-Sometimes, you just want to escape the cold and head somewhere with more idyllic conditions and such idyllic conditions await you on Buck Island.
+The wintery weather of December can be challenging to deal with.
+Sometimes, you want to escape the cold and head somewhere with more idyllic conditions, which await you on Buck Island.

 You can find Buck Island just two miles south of Saint Thomas Island.
-Take the Buck Island boat tours if you want to see the area in its entirety.
+Take the Buck Island boat tours to see the entire area.

-This area is a bit different from the other snorkeling beaches because it generally has a more rugged feel to it.
-You’ll find more plants lining the area and even the coastline is rocky.
+This area differs slightly from the other snorkeling beaches because it generally has a more rugged feel.
+More plants are lining the site, and even the coastline is rocky.

-Buck Island offers a welcome change of pace from the rest of the beaches you’ll find in St. Thomas.
-Go snorkeling and you’ll find that its unique beauty extends to the beach.
+Buck Island offers a welcome change of pace from the rest of the beaches in St. Thomas.
+Go snorkeling, and you’ll find its unique beauty extends to the beach.

-You will stumble upon coral reefs and the largest coral heads as you go snorkeling near Buck Island.
+You will stumble upon coral reefs and enormous coral heads as you snorkel near Buck Island.
 Take a long look at those coral reefs because they are marvels of nature.
-The examples of sea life such as green sea turtles and colorful fish you’ll encounter there are also quite remarkable.
+The examples of sea life, such as green sea turtles and colorful fish you’ll encounter there, are also remarkable.

 There’s even a shipwreck located close to Buck Island.
-That shipwreck cove has become a part of the island landscape and it’s an intriguing addition to the area.
+That shipwreck cove has become a part of the island landscape and is an intriguing addition to the area.

 3. Christmas Cove